Best luxury electric cars 2021

-These are our picks for the top luxury electric cars, either available now or coming soon...
+Read on for our picks for the top luxury electric cars for 2021, available now or coming very soon...

-The Jaguar I-Pace's fun, dynamic drive has set the benchmark for luxury electric cars.
+The I-Pace's fun, dynamic driving experience has set the benchmark for luxury electric cars.
 It’s playful and agile, making it one of the most enjoyable electric cars to drive.
 Its styling, too, is a radical departure for the sporty SUV market, while the inside is every bit as slick as the exterior.

-Performance is strong, too, with 396bhp from an electric motor on each axle.
+Performance is strong, with 396bhp from an electric motor on each axle.
 Acceleration from 0-62mph takes 4.8 seconds, while the top speed is limited to 124mph.
 A 90kWh battery gives an official range of 292 miles, but expect closer to 230 miles in the real world.
-While capable of 100kW charging, most UK locations at the moment have 50kW chargers, so it’ll take just under 90 minutes to get to an 80% charge.
 Read our Jaguar I-Pace review.

 The EQC is Mercedes’ first purpose-designed pure-electric car and one of its key selling points is its elegant interior, with a simple but sophisticated layout, a variety of tactile materials and a bonanza of technology.

 As you’d expect from a Porsche, the Taycan’s handling is sublime.
 As for range, it will hit between 256 and 279 miles depending on which model you choose.
 Like its Audi e-tron GT sister car, the Taycan is capable of 270kWh rapid charging, though you’ll struggle to achieve this in the UK.
 This allows it to charge from 10-80% full in 23 minutes.
 Read our Porsche Taycan review.

 Tesla Model S

 The Tesla Model S has been around for a few years now, but it’s still the car to beat.
 The Model S Long Range has an incredible 400-plus-mile range, but there's a Plaid+ model that Tesla says can go over 500 miles and goes from 0-60mph in less than two seconds.